 Spending time outdoors, particularly in winter, is good for your health; it’s official!
-Researchers from the University of Boulder have shown that a short weekend camping in the snow will reset your sleep pattern to more closely mimic the rise and fall of the sun, thus helping you get a fuller more rested sleep once you return home.
+Researchers from the University of Boulder have shown that a short weekend camping in the heavy snow will reset your sleep pattern to more closely mimic the rise and fall of the sun, thus helping you get a fuller more rested sleep once you return home.
 Also, the exposure to more sunlight and the exercising (you are hiking to your campsite, right?) are two common ways to treat Seasonal Affective Disorder.

 The mountains and the trails are beautiful in the summer, but their beauty come winter is something else – a fragile mystical world that exhibits mother nature unveiled, delicate, yet unyielding.